Fred MacSorley

 Frederick James MacSorley MBE FRCGP is a doctor from Northern Ireland who provided medical cover at motorcycle races for more than 20 years.
-He works as a General Practitioner (GP).
+He worked as a General Practitioner (GP).

 Early life

 MacSorley came from a medical family in Belfast.

 Medical career

 He registered in Belfast in 1978 and has worked as a GP, based in Lurgan since 1992.
-He also has a role as a BASICS doctor.
+He also had a role as a BASICS doctor.

 In the 2002 he devised a programme of self-defence classes for GPs.

 MacSorley was one of the team that pioneered the concept of a mobile response at motorcycle racing events in the mid 1980s.
 He worked as part of the Motorcycle Union of Ireland's medical team.
 In September 2014, MacSorley retired from being a “travelling doctor” at motorcycle competitions.
 He had previously had a well-established partnership with his colleague John Hinds.
 Hinds died the following year while providing medical cover at a race.
+He retired from his GP role and event medical cover in 2017.